 The lounge at BLT Steak has sunset menus from 4:30 – 6:30 p.m..
 In addition to a list of $7 drink specials, there’s an exceptional pupu menu and raw bar at pleasant prices.

 Suggestion – American Wagyu Skirt with Black Truffled Mashed Potatoes.
 Pair your meal with a selection from their hand-crafted menu.

 Famed chef Alan Wong presents his innovative, colorful Hawaiian fare in an upscale, 3rd-floor space.
 The flagship restaurant is a culinary studio experimenting with new flavors and new ideas.
 Chef Alan Wong raises the bar for creativity, innovation, quality, and service.
 The menu is inspired by the diverse ethnic cultures found in Hawaii and the freshly farmed ingredients from the islands.
 Celebrating its twentieth year, Alan Wong’s Honolulu restaurant was one of the pioneers of the farm-to-table movement.
 Native ingredients mix with Asian flavors to harmonious effect, with the five course prix-fixe menu a favorite with both affluent locals and tourists.

-From start to finish, Alan Wong’s is an exceptional culinary experience.
+From start to finish, Alan Wong’s is an exceptional culinary experience, making it one of the best Honolulu restaurants.
 The staff are attentive and well-versed.
 The kitchen is spotless and an example of how a dining space should be organized, and the food is exceptionally prepared and full of brilliant flavors.
 I could dine at Alan Wong’s every night of the week and still want to go back for more.